andrelaszlo/nexuspersonal-archlinux/README.md

 Nexus Personal package for Arch Linux
 =====================================

-This is the files necessary to create an [Arch Linux](http://www.archlinux.org/) package for [Nexus Personal](http://www.nexussafe.com/sv/Produkter/Nexus-Personal/) (also known as [BankID](http://bankid.com)).
+These are the files necessary to create an [Arch Linux](http://www.archlinux.org/) package for [Nexus Personal](http://www.nexussafe.com/sv/Produkter/Nexus-Personal/) (also known as [BankID](http://bankid.com)).